signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 ![docx scheme](../2017/document-scheme-with-legend.png)

-This scheme leads to the following code which covers steps 1 and 2:
+This scheme leads to the following code which covers generating HTML from the Markdown and then parsing the generated HTML:

 ```java
 public class DocxTransformer {